Mel Brooks: Early life and education

 Brooks was a small, sickly boy who often was bullied and teased by his classmates because of his size.
-He grew up in tenement housing.
-At age nine, he went to a Broadway show with his maternal uncle Joe—a taxi driver who drove the Broadway doormen back to Brooklyn for free and was given the tickets in gratitude—and saw Anything Goes with William Gaxton, Ethel Merman and Victor Moore at the Alvin Theater.
-After the show, he told his uncle that he was not going to work in the garment district like everyone else but was absolutely going into show business.
+At age nine, he saw Anything Goes with William Gaxton, Ethel Merman and Victor Moore at the Alvin Theater.
+After the show, he told his uncle that he was not going to work in the garment district like everyone else but instead wanted to go into show business.

 When Brooks was 14 he gained employment as a pool-side tummler (entertainer) at the Butler Lodge, a second-rate Borscht Belt hotel, where he met 18-year-old Sid Caesar.
 Brooks kept his guests amused with his crazy antics.
-In a Playboy interview, he explained that one day he stood at the edge of a diving board wearing a derby and a large alpaca overcoat with two suitcases full of rocks, who then announced: "Business is terrible!
+In a Playboy interview, he explained that one day he stood at the edge of a diving board wearing a derby and a large alpaca overcoat with two suitcases full of rocks, and then announced: "Business is terrible!
 I can't go on!" before jumping, fully clothed into the pool.

-He was taught by Buddy Rich (who had also grown up in Williamsburg) how to play the drums, and started to earn money as a musician when he was 14.
+He was taught by Buddy Rich, who had also grown up in Williamsburg, how to play the drums, and started to earn money as a musician when he was 14.
 During his time as a drummer, he was given his first opportunity as a comedian at the age of 16, filling in for an ill MC.
 During his teens, he changed his name to Melvin Brooks, influenced by his mother's maiden name Brookman, after being confused with trumpeter Max Kaminsky.

-Brooks graduated from Eastern District High School in January 1944 and intended to follow his older brother and enroll in Brooklyn College to study psychology.
+Brooks graduated from Eastern District High School in Williamsburg in January 1944 and intended to follow his older brother and enroll in Brooklyn College to study psychology.